krauthorDFKI/DiscreteChoiceForBiasMitigation/README.md

 # Code Repository for "Mitigating Exposure Bias in Recommender Systems – A Comparative Analysis of Discrete Choice Models"

-This is a code repository for the unpublished research paper "Mitigating Exposure Bias in Recommender Systems – A Comparative Analysis of Discrete Choice Models" by Thorsten Krause, Alina Deriyeva, Jan H. Beinke, Gerrit Y. Bartels, and Oliver Thomas.
+This is a code repository for the research paper "Mitigating Exposure Bias in Recommender Systems – A Comparative Analysis of Discrete Choice Models" by Thorsten Krause, Alina Deriyeva, Jan H. Beinke, Gerrit Y. Bartels, and Oliver Thomas available in the ACM Transactions on Recommender Systems (ACM TORS).
+The paper is available at ACM: https://dl.acm.org/doi/10.1145/3641291.

 If you use any part of this code, please cite it using the following BibTex: